NBA Rumors: Ben Simmons Could Be Traded To Warriors For Andrew Wiggins, Eric Paschall & No. 2 Pick

 “Adding Ben Simmons to the Golden State Warriors would be a match made in heaven as Stephen Curry and Klay Thompson could play off-the-ball where they are at their best.
 Simmons is a guy that can guard numerous positions on the court and next to Draymond Green, could make the Warriors one of the best defensive teams in the NBA.
 With Golden State’s ability to shoot with their Hall-of-Fame backcourt in Curry and Thompson, Simmons would not have to be anything more than a facilitator and would not have to change his game.”

 Simmons would undeniably be an intriguing addition to Golden State.
 Despite his inability to space the floor, he could still boost the Warriors’ performance on both ends of the floor, giving them a very reliable scoring option, rebounder, playmaker, and lockdown defender.
-Last season, he averaged 16.4 points, 7.8 rebounds, 8.0 assists, and 2.1 steals while shooting 58.0 percent from the field, per ESPN.
+Last season, he averaged 16.4 points, 7.8 rebounds, eight assists, and 2.1 steals while shooting 58 percent from the field, per ESPN.

 Being traded to Golden State would also be beneficial for Simmons.
-Compared to the Sixers, playing for the Warriors would give hims a better chance of winning his first NBA championship title in the 2020-21 NBA season.
+Compared to the Sixers, playing for the Warriors would give him a better chance of winning his first NBA championship title in the 2020-21 NBA season.
 Also, having Stephen Curry and Klay Thompson as his teammates could help him unlock his three-point shooting skills.

 Meanwhile, for the Sixers, the potential deal is about adding players that are a better fit with Joel Embiid.
-Unlike Simmons, Wiggins and Paschall are capable of spacing the floor which would allow Embiid to focus more on dominating under the basket.
+Unlike Simmons, Wiggins and Paschall are capable of spacing the floor, which would allow Embiid to focus more on dominating under the basket.
 The Sixers would definitely miss Simmons’ playmaking, but they could immediately address that issue by using the No. 2 overall pick to select either LaMelo Ball or Anthony Edwards in the upcoming 2020 NBA Draft.